500mhzz/reBooru/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries, please contact [your.email@example.com](mailto:your.email@example.com).
+For any inquiries, please contact [its500mhz@proton.me](mailto:its500mhz@proton.me).